 Category A - Meets the minimum qualifications requirements and demonstrates superior proficiency in applying critical competencies required by this position.

-Category B - Meets the minimum qualification requirements and demonstrates satisfactory proficiency in applying critical competencies required by this position.
+Category B - Meets the minimum qualifications requirements and demonstrates satisfactory proficiency in applying critical competencies required by this position.

-Category C - Meets the minimum qualification requirements and demonstrates familiarity in applying critical competencies required by this position.
+Category C - Meets the minimum qualifications requirements and demonstrates familiarity in applying critical competencies required by this position.

 The information you provide may be verified by a review of your work experience and/or education, by checking references and through other means (ex. interview).
 The examining Human Resources Office (HRO) makes the final determination concerning applicant ratings.
 Your resume MUST provide sufficient information to substantiate your responses to the vacancy questions.
 If not, the HRO may amend your responses to more accurately reflect the level of competency indicated by the content of your resume.
 Your evaluation may also include a review by a Human Resources Specialist or panel and may include other assessments (ex. interview, panel review, written test, writing sample, etc.)